lightonai/pylate/docs/documentation/training.md

 trainer.train()

 ```

+Once again, use [DDP](https://sbert.net/docs/sentence_transformer/training/distributed.html) if you want the best performance when training using multiple GPUs.

 ## ColBERT parameters
 All the parameters of the ColBERT modeling can be found [here](https://lightonai.github.io/pylate/api/models/ColBERT/#parameters).
 Important parameters to consider are: